Important Legal Disclaimer

 The Emotional Purchase Pattern:

 You fall in love with a property.
 Perhaps it's the backyard.
 Perhaps it's the kitchen.
 Or perhaps it's the feeling you get walking through.
-Emotion makes buyers skip their apartment checklist items entirely.
+Emotion makes buyers skip their first apartment checklist items entirely.
+When buying first home Australia properties, data matters more than feelings.

 You make an offer based on that feeling.
 You don't: